cran/mappeR/README.md

   dists = P.dist,
   filtered_data = projx,
   cover_element_tests = xcovercheck,
-  method = "single"
+  clusterer = hierarchical_clusterer("single") # built-in mappeR method
 )

-# mappeR also has a built-in 1D mapper function that will do the above for you
+# mappeR also has a built-in 1D mapper function that will do the above for you; a single linkage clustering scheme is selected by default
-ymapper = create_1D_mapper_object(P.data, P.dist, projy, ycover, "single")
+ymapper = create_1D_mapper_object(P.data, P.dist, projy, ycover)
-zmapper = create_1D_mapper_object(P.data, P.dist, projz, zcover, "single")
+zmapper = create_1D_mapper_object(P.data, P.dist, projz, zcover)
-eccentricmapper = create_1D_mapper_object(P.data, P.dist, eccentricity, eccentriccover, "single")
+eccentricmapper = create_1D_mapper_object(P.data, P.dist, eccentricity, eccentriccover)

 # mappeR also has functions which will convert the mapper outputs into igraph format
 ixmapper = mapper_object_to_igraph(xmapper)